- What is the current immigration guidance?

-- If it appears that you will not be able to attend a visa interview in time to travel to the U.S. for the start of Fall Quarter, please let your program advisor know immediately.
-They will provide additional guidance based on the situation.
+- If it appears that you will not be able to attend a visa interview in time to travel to the U.S. for the start of your program, please let your program advisor know immediately.
+They will provideadditional guidance based on the situation.

 - What if I can’t schedule a visa interview?

-If you are unable to arrive in Davis for the Fall Quarter, then you may enroll in online classes from your home country.
-The current immigration guidelines that are in effect for the duration of the COVID-19 pandemic permit international students to enroll in fully online classes from outside the United States.
-This guidance will remain in effect through the 2021-2022 academic year.
+- If you are unable to arrive in Davis for the Spring Quarter, then you may enroll in online classes from your home country.
+The current immigration guidelines that are in effect for the duration of the COVID-19 pandemic permit international students to enroll in fully online classes from outside the United States, provided that online classes are available.